 Portfolio Management (approx. 2 hours) explains how to create a portfolio, learn how to invest in your portfolio and use tools to analyse the performance of your portfolio.
 [Please note: no live trading is possible on Bloomberg academic subscriptions].

-After successful completion of the Core Concepts courses of the BMC, you will receive a certificate of completion which is available to download and include on your CV or attach to your LinkedIn profile.
+After successful completion of the Core Concepts modules of BMC [identified by a blue badge ], you will receive a certificate of completion which is available to download and include on your CV or attach to your LinkedIn profile.

-If you have any questions about BMC, then please contact MIRC.
+If you have any questions about BMC or the BCER, then please contact the SOM Library.